-- Theory and Practice of Research in Film Studies: knowledge and skills training in both theoretical and methodological orientation which aims at teaching students to correlate adequately conceptual frameworks and research designs.
+- Theory and Practice of Research in Film Studies: knowledge and skills training in both theoretical and methodological orientation which aims to teach students to correlate adequately conceptual frameworks and research designs.

 Students choose two optional modules to complete their studies.
-The specialist modules vary annually and reflect current staff research interests (see the University's position on curriculum development).
 Sample optional modules include:

-- Digital Cinema: explores the impact of digital media on the production, distribution, consumption and collecting of moving images.
+- Digital Cinema: explores the impact of digital media on the production, distribution, consumption and collection of moving images.

 - Film and the Archive: provides students with both a theoretical framework for archival research and practical experience in engaging with archival materials.

 - Film Technologies and Aesthetics: the ways in which the emergence of new technologies – such as sound, colour, cameras and camera mounts, varying screen dimensions, and lighting systems – affect aesthetic issues in global cinemas.

 - Sensory Cinema: considers the sensory qualities of cinema, a subject which engages variously with the film-as-object, film form and the spectator as an active participant.